And you immediately knew that you enjoyed the work?

 After six months at the new job, I decided I had earned a vacation.
 One of the books I had been publicizing was from the "Foxfire" series.
 It was a wonderful book by Eliot Wigginton called I Wish I Could Give My Son a Wild Raccoon.
 In my reading I had come across a newsletter that was written by a woman named Kay Sexton.
 It was a newsletter called the "B. Dalton Newsletter" that was put out by the bookstore chain.
 I read the newsletter and thought, "This woman really needs to know about the specialness of this book."
 So I wrote her one of my two-page letters introducing myself and telling her what the book was about and why she had to know about it and get behind it.
 "All the proceeds are going to Reading Is Fundamental....
 Eliot Wigginton is wonderfulness himself...."
 I never heard a word from her.
 So I was going on this two-week vacation, and before I left I told my assistant that I was going to call at the end of the first week to check in.
 This was in the days before cell phones, obviously.
 So I called my assistant from a payphone in a bathing suit and said, "Anything going on?"
 She said, "Molly, you won't believe it.
 You've got three bouquets of flowers!"
 I said, "What?"
 She said, "It's so exciting—your entire letter is the subject of the ‘B. Dalton Newsletter.'"
 Kay had written something like, "In all my years of doing this newsletter, I've never heard from anybody at Doubleday until I finally received this extraordinary letter from one Molly Friedrich, who urged me to take a serious look at I Wish I Could Give My Son a Wild Raccoon.
 Her letter is so powerful that I print it here in full.
 Please adjust your orders accordingly."
 The reason I was getting flowers is that you could see a direct difference from before the newsletter came out and after.
 Usually, the marketing people, who pay the advertising people, are always taking credit.
 You never know whether you have actually, tangibly made a difference.
 Except this one time.
 So that was my terrific moment in the sun.

-leave Doubleday to become an agent?
+Why did you leave Doubleday to become an agent?

 I did the publicity job for a year and then I got a phone call from an agent at the time, Phyllis Seidel.
 She worked out of her Upper East Side brownstone and she'd never had anyone work for her.
 She said that she was interested in turning her cottage industry into something a bit more fast-moving and professional, and she said she'd heard wonderful things about me from two people who were so different that she was intrigued.
 She asked if I would come up for an interview.
 By this point I had learned that it is incredibly important to never say, "No," and I'd been in the business long enough to see that agents were really essential to the industry.
 I had also been in the business long enough to see that, on the publishing side, there were a lot of meetings.
 There was a lot of time spent gathering your insecurities together and having them reflected in a group meeting where you got to shore yourselves up.
 You know: "Well, nineteen of us like the jacket, what do you think of it?"
 That kind of thing.
 There was a lot of inefficiency.